AresMUSH/aresmush/plugins/fs3combat/help/en/combat_org.md

-`combat/attackmod <name>=<modifier>` - Gives the combatant a modifier to attack `combat/defensemod <name>=<modifier>` - Gives the combatant a modifier to defend `combat/lethalmod <name>=<modifier>` - Gives the combatant a modifier to lethality on damage TAKEN `spell/mod <name>=<mod>` - Gives the combatant a modifier to their spell rolls.
+`combat/attackmod <name>=<modifier>` - Gives the combatant a modifier to attack `combat/defensemod <name>=<modifier>` - Gives the combatant a modifier to defend `combat/lethalmod <name>=<modifier>` - Gives the combatant a modifier to lethality on damage TAKEN `combat/initmod <name>=<modifier>` - Gives the combatant a modifier to initiative.
+`combat/spellmod <name>=<modifier>` - Gives the combatant a modifier to spellcasting.
 `combat/clearmods <name>` - Clears all modifiers from combatant and sets to 0.
-Use with caution, as this can erase spell effects.
+This will not erase spell mods.
-`combat/seemods <name>` Shows all combat mods set on a combatant.
+`combat/seemods <name>` Shows all combat mods set on a combatant, both by a GM and by spells.
-**Tip:** Mods set this way only last for one round.

 ## Housekeeping
 `combat/transfer <name>` - Transfer organizer powers to another person in combat.